ichim/LeafletForBlazor-NuGet/Working with StreamPoint/README.md

 ## Working with Click Event

+The .Geometric.Points class provides the OnClusterClick event.

 [more about cluster click event](https://github.com/ichim/LeafletForBlazor-NuGet/tree/main/Working%20with%20StreamPoint/Clustering#working-with-cluster-event)

-Geometric.Points provides the OnClusterClick event